-Our work protect people and organizations from becoming victims of viruses, spyware, scareware, and other badware.
+Our work protects people and organizations from becoming victims of viruses, spyware, scareware, and other badware.
 StopBadware was formerly a nonprofit anti-malware organization based in Cambridge, Massachusetts.
 As of September 2015, the organization has been refashioned as a program housed within the Security Economics Lab at the University of Tulsa; both the Security Economics Lab is directed by Dr. Tyler Moore and StopBadware is co-directed by Dr. Tyler Moore.

 StopBadware started as a project of the renowned Berkman Center for Internet & Society at Harvard University, and we spun off as an independent nonprofit organization in 2010.
 We then turned back into a university research project in 2015.
 From our inception, we've been led and shaped by top thinkers in the fields of security and Internet policy.

 Historically, StopBadware was the only not-for-profit organization focused on protecting the public from badware websites.